huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 } catch (error_two) {
     console.log(err) // console.log the error ONLY if <error_two> is thrown
 } finally {
-    DoSomething() // Don't put catch unless you are very certain that it is the only error... or else...
+    DoSomething() // Don't put catch unless you are very sure that it is the only error... or else...
 }
 }
 ```